-The objectives of the Freshwater Bayou Wetland Protection Project are:
+The objectives of the Freshwater Bayou Wetlands Project are:

-- Protect the existing emergent wetlands along the west bank of Freshwater Bayou Canal and prevent their further deterioration from shoreline erosion and tidal scour. - 2.
-Prevent the widening of the Freshwater Bayou Canal channel into the Bayou Wetlands Protection Project area. - 3.
+- 1. Protect the existing emergent wetlands along the west bank of Freshwater Bayou Canal and prevent their further deterioration from shoreline erosion and tidal scour. - 2.
+Prevent the widening of the Freshwater Bayou Canal channel into the Freshwater Bayou Wetlands project area. - 3.
 Reduce ponding and marsh loss in the project area wetlands. - 4.
 Maintain target salinity levels in the project area wetlands. - 5.
 Increase vegetation cover in shallow open water areas within the project area wetlands.